20 Best Vietnamese Restaurants in Hanoi

 - Opening hours: 10:00 - 22:00

-Hanoi Food Culture is a restaurant that celebrates the authentic flavors of Hanoi and Northern Vietnam while supporting the local community.
+Hanoi Food Culture celebrates the authentic flavors of Hanoi and Northern Vietnam while supporting the local community.
 Led by Chef Nguyen, a passionate culinary artist trained at KoTo, the restaurant focuses on using fresh, locally sourced, and organic ingredients to enhance the depth of each dish.
-The menu is thoughtfully curated to showcase the best of Hanoi’s cuisine, preserving traditional recipes while adding a creative touch.
+With a warm atmosphere and a dedication to quality, this restaurant offers an unforgettable dining experience, making it a stand out among the top Vietnamese restaurants in Hanoi.
+Perfect for curious travelers seeking breadth of Vietnamese flavors, it’s a curated introduction to the country’s diverse cuisine.

 16. Chao Ban Vietnamese Restaurant